emkor/infra-homelab/README.md

 ### What you'll end up with
 - OpenStack instance installed at 192.168.192.250 (SSH-able as root and HTTP-able as either admin or guest)
-- OpenStack will have following services: Keystone, Horizon, Neutron, Nova, Glance, Cinder
+- OpenStack will have following services: Keystone, Horizon, Neutron, Nova, Glance, Cinder, Heat, Magnum
 - OpenStack uses 192.168.193.1-192.168.193.254 address range as Floating IPs; those are "public IPs" for VMs, reachable from local network
 - OpenStack uses 172.16.0.0/16 network range as its internal network; those IPs are not reachable from my LAN